 Click ‘Continue’, you’ll be redirected to the next step.

-I’ll be using cPanel as an example as I’m using Green Geeks hosting for my WordPress blog.
-You can check information depending upon your web hosting in the guide.
+I’ll be using cPanel as an example since I’m with Green Geeks hosting.
+You can find more info based on your hosting in the guide.

 Step 6.
 Find Zone Editor under Domains section inside the cPanel: